deengames-prototypes/planetoid-shooter-.NET/README.md

 - Science: weapons are based on real tech (lasers, rockets, etc.)
 - Energy: a bit about heat vs. output, and kinetic vs. solar energy

+LEVELS OF MODDING
+- Enemies are reprogrammable: all enemies code live in JS
+- Weapons are reprogrammable: all weapons code lives in JS
+- Utilities, mods, etc. are reprogrammable: all code lives in JS
+- Players can create a new (whatever) type by adding JS files, images, etc.
+- Players have some way to repackage up XNB files with new/changed assets

+MILESTONES
+- Prove game with MVP: a few weapons and enemies.
+Is it fun?
+- Convert everything to JS
+- Mod everything.